ioannis-vm/OpenSees_Model_Generator/README.md

 - Visualizing the deformed shape of a given analysis step, with automatic determination of an appropriate scaling factor, with or without frame extrusions.
 - Visualizing the basic forces of the elements for a given analysis step.

+## FAQ

+1. Why isn't this on Pypi?

+The code is not meant to be used as a module.
+At least not yet.
+There are still parts of the code that require tinkering, depending on the intended functionality.
+For this reason, it's better to use the code by relative import rather than by installing it as a module.

+2. Your examples are confusing

+I'm sorry!
+I plan to improve the examples at some point, replacing them with a tutorial using a series of annotated jupyter notebooks.
+My main job is focusing on my research, so you have to figure out things on your own until I do that.
+I would advise using pdb and reading the docstrings.

+3. This is what I was looking for!
+Can I use this for my research/project/practice?

+This code is *free* code.
+See `LICENSE`.
+It relies on OpenSees, which has its own [license](https://opensees.berkeley.edu/OpenSees/copyright.php).
+Keep in mind, though, that future changes to this code might shamelessly break backward compatibility.
+I.e., your code might not run if you pull the latest changes in the future.
+I need that freedom to be able to experiment and add/drop functionality as needed.

+4. I found a bug! / You really should have used XYZ / I would like to share an improvement

+Thank you for bringing this to my attention!
+Please send me an email.
+I am `iοαnnis_νm@berκeley.edυ`, but don't copy paste the address, for it will start dancing Zorbas and drink ouzo.
+Opa!